ZevUhuru/ZevUhuru/README.md

 <!-- A born and raised NYC dev from Queens, I recently moved to Miami, FL with my wife and 1-year-old daughter to escape the cold winters but am now missing out on all of the great NYC food options :(, it's okay, the doordash bill is now manageable and my wife is an excellent chef!! :p -->

-I design, develop, and deploy agentic workflows; multi-model orchestration, template-driven pipelines, and structured output systems. [**Esy.com**][EsyHome] (Eh-see) is my primary case study: a production platform I built from zero, documented at [esy.com/research][EsyResearch], my technical newsletter.
+I design, develop, and deploy agentic workflows; multi-model orchestration, template-driven pipelines, and structured output systems. [**Esy.com**][EsyHome] (Eh-see) is my primary case study: a production platform I built from zero, documented at The Agentic Newsletter where I release daily videos, [esy.com/agentic][EsyResearch].

 ## Corporate Portfolio
 - [fubosportsnetwork.com][FSNHome] - ***I developed fuboTV's homegrown sports network streaming site from scratch using GatsbyJS***